wnfldchen/peaks/README.md

 The first field is the query itself (`rs5955807`), which is followed by a space-separated list of matching output clusters (`rs146090761 rs139593778`).
 If there are no matches, the list is empty.
 If the query is not in the variants file, the list is replaced with the error message `NOT_IN_VARIANTS_FILE`.
+If the find file containing the query rows has a second column storing positions, then the variants file is not necessary.
+If the flag `--find-rep` is set, the search is limited to reproducing clusters only (clusters where cluster nominal is greater than zero).

 # More options